 Active connections are initiated by the remote server, and the client listens for the connection.

-Passive connections use the PASV command; the client originates the connection to the remote server, and the server listens for the data connections.
+Passive connections initiated by the client to the remote server and the server listens for the data connections.

-When the FTP client starts a transfer, it tells the server what type of connection it wants to make.
+When the FTP client starts a transfer, the client decides what type of connection it wants to make.

-In active mode, the client connects from a random source port in the ephemeral port range to the FTP control port 21.
+The client connects from a random ephemeral source port to the FTP control port 21.

 You can check your ephemeral port range using this command: